 We returned to Lagos from Calabar with ABC shuttle service.
-This cost us N7,200 each.
+This cost us N7,200 per person.

 In Calabar, we stayed at Nessville hotel for 2 nights at N32,000 and with my aunt for the last night at N0 (duh!)

-NB: There are hotels within the town that cost way less that all the ones we used.
+NB: There are hotels within the town that cost way less than all the ones we used.
 You can get a fairly decent hotel for anything between N5,000 and N7,000.

 For feeding, we mostly ate in the hotels – which isn’t the best thing to do if you’re trying to save costs.
 But we spent N19,000 on food altogether for 6 days.